 We saw the following results over a three-year period upon implementing nurse-ready patient rooms.

 Nurses waste too much time performing workarounds in their day to day.
 (You can read more about that in this recent article on nurse workarounds.)

-At UCSF Health, we addressed a big workaround: the missing infusion pump.
+We addressed a big workaround: the missing infusion pump.
 As a result of our efforts, support teams now order IV pumps ahead of time through the technology they use to drive room turnover (via my company’s web application, ReadyList).

 This has shifted 76 percent of total orders (1,164 orders annually) away from the nurses.